SSoelvsten/adiar/docs/examples/builder.md

 \page page__builder Manual Construction

 In some cases, one may already know the shape of a `adiar::bdd` and/or as a `adiar::zdd` for a more complex function.
-In those cases, it is much cheaper to construct them by hand than to manipulate logic formulas
+In those cases, it is much cheaper to construct them by hand than to manipulate logic formulas.

-The `adiar::builder` class allows one to construct decision diagrams.
+The templated `adiar::builder` class allows one to construct decision diagrams.
 To this end, they provide “pointers” to constructed nodes such that they can be referenced by other nodes.

-The templated argument carries with it the logic related to each type of decision diagram, but we provide type definitions to hide it away
+The template argument carries with it the logic related to each type of decision diagram, but we provide type definitions to hide it away

 | Decision Diagram | Builder              | Pointer          |
 |------------------|----------------------|------------------|